code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-18-spring-kafka-avro-bijection-example.md

 # Test Sending and Receiving Avro Messages on Kafka

 The `SpringKafkaApplicationTest` test case demonstrates the above sample code.
-[An embedded Kafka and ZooKeeper server are automatically started]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html) using a JUnit ClassRule.
+[An embedded Kafka and ZooKeeper server are automatically started]({{ site.url }}/spring-kafka-embedded-server-unit-test.html) using a JUnit `ClassRule`.

 Using `@Before` we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message will already be sent before the listeners are assigned to the topic).

 In the `testReceiver()` test case an Avro `User` object is created using the `Builder` methods.
-This user is then sent to <var>'avro-bijection.t'</var> topic.
+This user is then sent to the <var>'avro-bijection.t'</var> topic.
 Finally, the `CountDownLatch` from the `Receiver` is used to verify that a message was successfully received.

 ``` java
 package com.codenotfound.kafka;